jsphpndr/jsphpndr/content/blog/google-analytics-slowing-down-website-hugo-netlify-github-actions/index.md

 The final piece is adding the script to your site — but only when it makes sense.

-We don’t want Google Analytics loading in every environment.
+We don't want Google Analytics loading in every environment.
 For example:
 - **In development:** It clutters your reports with test data.
 - **In staging:** It may give a false picture of real users.